 My 2018 Oregon road trip was nothing less than amazing.
 Oregon truly NEVER disappoints.
+I really want to check out some vacation rentals in oregon, it’s such a great place!
 We went late April and had good weather without many people at the locations we went to.
 Josh and I drove for hours and hours loosely following a schedule we made.

 We spent the night in Seattle and then in the morning we made our way to Cannon Beach… which is one of the most classic ( and most photographed) beaches on the coast.
 Cannon Beach always makes for great photos with the large rock formation .
 The sand is so soft and its a really nice beach to just walk along the water and enjoy the view….which is exactly what we did.